INM-6/mesocircuit-model/docs/source/installation.rst

 High-performance computing is needed for running the full mesocircuit model.
 To set up the compute environment, refer to :ref:`hpc-label`.

-For testing locally (e.g., on a laptop), we recommend to use the provided conda environment following the steps described in :ref:`local-label`.
+For local testing and development (e.g., on a laptop), we recommend to use the provided conda environment following the steps described in :ref:`local-label`.
 Note that only downscaled versions of the model can be simulated locally.

-As an alternative, the mesocircuit framework can also be obtained va docker.
+As an alternative, the mesocircuit framework can also be obtained via Docker.

 .. _hpc-label: